Nearly A Quarter Century: History of South Shore Farmers Market

 From the beginning, the first Saturday in August hosted National Day Out at the market.
 The South Shore Park Watch previously had held this event inside the pavilion, and invited all Bay View organizations to have information tables, along with food and music.
 But the group and market organizers agreed there would be better exposure at the market.
 At least for a few years, each market also featured a cooking demonstration, children’s activity or an informational program.
 Amy Mihelich, organized the music and programs for several seasons.
 Then Mark Budnik, a musician himself, expanded the musical organizing, and persuaded the market to purchase better sound equipment.
 He is still at it.

 By the end of the first season, we averaged 12 to 15 vendors and about 600 customers at each market.
 As we planned for the next season, we realized we needed to hire a manager, and Cindy Secker did the honors.
 She developed guidelines and task lists for future managers.
 At first, managers came from within the ranks, including Katie Williams (four years!)
 Stephanie Harling, and Kathy Mulvey.
 After that, we organized a personnel committee, advertised for applicants and hired Adam Horwitz, and then Chad Van Dierindonk and later, Ann Hippensteel.
-Chad and Ann still share managerial duties in 2020.
+Chad and Ann still share managerial duties to date.

 By the 2004 season, we began inviting all vendors to a luncheon following the last market of the year.
 Food was served up by members of the Market Committee.
 It has become a cherished tradition, offering a non-business place for volunteers and managers and vendors to get to know one another on a personal level.
 We’re hoping to get back to that soon!

 To build up attendance at the market, we advertised in local publications and handed out flyers from a borrowed and decorated truck in the Humboldt Park 4th of July Parade and the South Shore Frolics Parade.
 Each spring, we requested space for a display featuring the market in the entry area of the Bay View Library.
 In the 2007 season, we had a student intern from Alverno College, who, among other things, published a one-page hand-out newsletter each week, featuring short stories about vendors, produce of the week and recipe of the week.
 We just didn’t have the manpower to continue that popular newsletter, but by the end of the 2007 season, we were averaging 42 vendors and 1,500 customers at each market.